-The Depositor named on the application is establishing a Traditional individual retirement account under section 408(a) to provide for his or her retirement and for the support of his or her beneficiaries after death.
+The participant named on the application is establishing a savings incentive match plan for employees of small employers individual retirement account (SIMPLE IRA) under sections 408(a) and 408(p) to provide for his or her retirement and for the support of his or her beneficiaries after death.

-The Custodian named on the application has given the Depositor the disclosure statement required by Regulations section 1.408-6.
+The Custodian named on the application has given the participant the disclosure statement required by Regulations section 1.408-6.